thejsway/thejsway/manuscript/chapter15.md

 * You can replace existing nodes with the `replaceChild()` method or remove them with `removeChild()`.

-* The JavaScript `style` property represents the **style** attribute of a DOM element.
-It lets you modify the element's style and define values of its CSS properties.
+* The JavaScript `style` property represents the `style` attribute of a DOM node.
+It lets you modify the element's style by defining values of its CSS properties.

 * CSS properties that involve multiple words are written in **camelCase** when dealing with JavaScript.
 For example, `font-family` becomes `fontFamily`.